 This data was inserted into Microsoft Excel to calculate biocapacity.
 First, the area (squared meters) was divided by 10,000 to convert it into hectares (Appendix 1, Table 1).
 It is necessary to convert squared meters into hectares since hectares are multiplied by equivalence factors to calculate global hectares.
-Then the land cover type was matched to the Biocapacity classication as found on the Ontario Ecological Footprint and Biocapacity Report (Ontario Report) (e.g. Treed Uplands land cover is comprised of 100% Forest: Dense Biocapacity classification) (Appendix 1, Table 1).
-Next, the global hectares of productivity were calculated by using the parameters detailed in the Ontario Report, which include the Ontario Relative Net Primary Production (NPP) for Mixedwood Plains, the Relative Yield of an average hectare in Ontario, the Canadian Yield Factor, the Global Inter-temporal Yield Factor, and the Global Equivalence Factor (Appendix 1, Tables 1 and 3).
+Then the land cover type was matched to the Biocapacity classication as found on the Ontario Ecological Footprint and Biocapacity Report (e.g. Treed Uplands land cover is comprised of 100% Forest: Dense Biocapacity classification) (Miller et al., 2021) (Appendix 1, Table 1).
+Next, the global hectares of productivity were calculated by using the parameters detailed in the Ontario Report, which include the Ontario Relative Net Primary Production (NPP) for Mixedwood Plains, the Relative Yield of an average hectare in Ontario, the Canadian Yield Factor, the Global Inter-temporal Yield Factor, and the Global Equivalence Factor (Miller et al., 2021) (Appendix 1, Tables 1 and 3).

 Once the productivity of each land cover was calculated, it was multiplied by the number of hectares to find the number of global hectares per land cover type.
 In some instances there were land cover types that include varying percentages of Biocapacity classifications, in those instances the percentages were factored in.
 For example, Swamps contain 30% Forest: Sparse and 70% Wetlands: Other (Appendix 1, Table 3).
 In this case, the percentage was multiplied by the number of hectares to find how many hectares make up the percentage.
 This number was then multiplied by the gha productivity to get the total conversion of each value to gha.

 The data used in these calculations was primarily sourced from the Ontario Land Cover Compilation v.
 2.0 (OLCC).
 This is a land cover database of the entire province of Ontario which amalgamates data from three land cover databases.
-These include the Provincial Land Cover Database (2000 Edition), the Southern Ontario Land Resource Information System (SOLRIS) Version 1.2, and the Far North Land Cover Version 1.4 (OMNR, 2014).
+These include the Provincial Land Cover Database (2000 Edition), the Southern Ontario Land Resource Information System (SOLRIS) Version 1.2, and the Far North Land Cover Version 1.4 (Ontario Ministry of Natural Resources and Forestry, 2014).
 The Biocapacity classifications for Alvar, Open Tallgrass Prairie, and Tallgrass Savannahs were retrieved from the SOLRIS v.
 3.0 and OLCC v.
 2.0 since their classifications were not included in the Ontario Provincial Report on Ecological Footprint and Biocapacity (Miller et al., 2021).

 Section 4: Results